 Aim: To provide an understanding of the methods of research.
 The course combines lectures with opportunities for first hand experience.
-Lecture topics include choosing a topic, fact finding, assessment of information, problem definition and bounding, problem solving, project planning, report writing and forecasting.
+Lecture topics include choosing a topic, fact finding, assessment of information, problem definition and bounding, problem solving, project planning, forecasting and report writing.
 This is supplemented by practical sessions in the use of a major research library and especially its resources (abstracts, indices, computer data bases), and problem solving (synetics, brainstorming).